Schedule Your Free Case Evaluation

 These are just a few of the examples of workplace discrimination that can occur.
 However, the patterns are the same.
 An employer uses poor judgment and purposely alienates others based on some protected characteristic.

-How to Handle Workplace Discrimination
+How to Handle Workplace Discrimination in California

 If you experience workplace discrimination, it is important to document as much evidence as you can.
 This includes: